The Siamese cat personality is what makes this breed extra-special!

 Although they have a sociable and generally outgoing nature, this possessive bond with their owners may sometimes make them aloof and shy with strangers.

-But they don't like being left alone and I've known several who, in the absence of their own people, spent their days curled up on other people's sofas, returning home only when it was time to eat!
+being left alone and I've known several who, in the absence of their own

-… the Siamese cat personality is talkative, fun-loving and adventurous, intelligent and clever, loving and loyal, sociable, graceful and, just very occasionally, a little clumsy too.
+clever, loving and loyal, sociable, graceful and, just very

-Of course, like all cats, they do enjoy sleeping in the sun …
+occasionally, a little clumsy too.
+Have I missed anything?
+Of course!
+Like all cats, they do enjoy sleeping in the sun …